rsashacode/conference-concierge/README.md

 # Conference Concierge

-An AI agent that helps users build a personal conference schedule: **goal → plan → execution → result.**
+An AI agent that helps users build a personal conference schedule.
-No agent frameworks (LangChain, LangGraph, etc.)—custom loop, prompts, and context handling.

 ---